-Eight things to know when drawing up leases for your organization
+Eight things to know when drawing up leases

 By this time, you should be well-aware of the new accounting requirements guidelines and standards.
 All data needs to be tracked and recorded from 2017 and companies have to present existing real estate or equipment leases directly on their balance sheets instead of in the footnotes of their financial statements.

 The implications of the change will affect the way you draw up leases for their organizations going forward.
 Here are eight things to know:

 1. Standard lease terms in APAC to remain unaffected

 Unless your organization is after a large, strategic requirement that warrants a longer lease term, leases in Asia Pacific are generally between three to five years.
 Therefore, using shorter lease term as a strategy to mitigate the impact of lease accounting changes is not likely to be a viable option in the region.
 A shorter than normal lease term will also increase tenure risk and will likely be disadvantaged in the deal terms in the form of lower incentives and/or higher unit rent.

 Leases that are automatically renewed unless otherwise notified (such as the traditional leases in Japan) will be considered as perpetual leases and you will need to determine how many years your organization is reasonably certain to remain in occupation of the space and account for it accordingly.